 Cage-free eggs are out, pastured ones in as tastes change, again

-Pastured eggs come from hens that spend most of their time outdoors, dining on bugs and taking dust baths while also indulging in their favorite activities, like scratching and perching.
+Pastured eggs come from hens that spend most of their time outdoors, dining on bugs and taking dust baths while also indulging in their favourite activities, such as scratching and perching.
 That's a step up from cage-free, a label that consumers are finding is slightly less idyllic than they may imagine.

 It wasn't that long ago that consumer demands for better animal treatment sparked the rise of the cage-free egg.
-Hens moved from the confines of 67-square inches (170-square centimeters) to the wilds of the barn, with space to walk and stretch their wings -- but rarely, if ever, outside.
+Hens moved from the confines of 67-square inches (170-square centimetres) to the wilds of the barn, with space to walk and stretch their wings - but rarely, if ever, outside.
 The pasture movement goes further, sending animals outdoors for ample sunshine and space to spread out.
-Compared with cage free, pasture is tantamount to bird paradise.

-Some of the biggest shifts in the protein industry in the past decade have come from increased consumer demands over animal welfare and sustainability.
-Eggs are a microcosm of the trend.

-As giants like McDonald's Corp. and Walmart Inc. pledged to upgrade, the cage-free hen population has exploded to 60 million in the US, double what it was in 2016.
-Cal-Maine Foods Inc., the biggest US egg producer, said in June it had increased its cage-free capacity.
+As giants such as McDonald's Corp and Walmart Inc pledged to upgrade, the cage-free hen population has exploded to 60 million in the US, double what it was in 2016.
+Cal-Maine Foods Inc, the biggest US egg producer, said in June it had increased its cage-free capacity.
 Voters in California passed a ballot initiative this month ensuring all eggs in the state are cage-free.

 "Cage-free is going to be a commodity egg," said John Brunnquell, president of Egg Innovations, the biggest pasture-raised and free-range producer with 1.2 million chickens.
-Increasingly efficient cage-free farms are driving down costs, and soon those eggs "will dominate the landscape," said Brunnquell, who supplies Whole Foods Market Inc.'s 365 private-label brand.
+Increasingly efficient cage-free farms are driving down costs, and soon those eggs "will dominate the landscape", said Mr Brunnquell, who supplies Whole Foods Market Inc's 365 private-label brand.

 Most giant retailers already sell free-range or pastured eggs, and offerings are increasing, producers say.